rozariot/FFShark_Wireshark_Integration/Miscellaneous_Prototyping/README.md

 This directory contains scripts we have used to prototype aspects of our design

+`read_packets.py` is used to read the generated packets into human readable.
+It can also output packets into PCAP format.
+Mainly for prototyping and learning purposes.
+Not officially used in the FFShark reading and writing driver code.
+Again, use the `--help` option to see more about it.

+`run_multiple_packets.py` was also used for similar purposes

 ## Displaying generated packets on Wireshark (without going through FFShark)

 1. Copy the `read_packet.py` script and a random packet in the `sample_packet` directory over to savi@10.10.14.215.